 Born in London, Jonathan Preiss studied classical and jazz guitar at Leeds College of Music and Trinity College of Music, London.
-A tremendously versatile guitarist playing classical, acoustic and electric guitars as well as other plucked strings, his performing career has encompassed classical music, jazz, musical theatre, Latin-American music, folk and contemporary chamber music
+A tremendously versatile guitarist playing classical, acoustic and electric guitars as well as other plucked strings, his performing career has encompassed classical music, jazz, musical theatre and film, Latin-American music, folk and contemporary chamber music

 He has performed and recorded with artists including Aled Jones, David McAlmont, Kathleen Turner, Cerys Matthews, Michael Ball, Tina Grace, Rose Windross, Tina May, Natalie Williams, Jacqui Tate, Joanna Strand, Joanna MacGregor and Adrian Brendel and Thomas Gould.

-West End experience includes Lin-Manuel Miranda’s “In the Heights” and “Zorro the Musical”.
+West End experience includes the award-winning 2023 revival of "Oklahoma", Kathleen Turner's one-woman show "Finding My Voice", Lin-Manuel Miranda’s “In the Heights” and “Zorro the Musical”.
 Other shows have included "Assassins", “West Side Story” and “Chess”.
 Other notable performances have ranged from performing Pierre Boulez’ serialist masterpiece “Le Marteau Sans Maître” with contemporary music specialists the Warehouse Ensemble to playing guitars and mandolin in live performances of Howard Shore’s “Lord of the Rings” soundtrack with the London Philharmonic Orchestra, conducted by the composer.

 Jonathan also has a deep involvement with Brazilian music, and has performed with many highly respected Brazilian singers and instrumentalists from the worlds of samba, bossa nova, choro and Brazilian jazz, including Monica Vasconcelos, Chico Chagas, Henrique Cazes, Dirceu Leite, Rogerio Souza, Leandra Varanda, Adriano Adewale, Bosco de Oliveira, Paraiso School of Samba and Gilberto Gomes.
 He is also a member of Argentinian tango group the Romano Viazzani Ensemble.